 Apply for a Temporary Exemption Notice

-You can apply for a Temporary Exemption Notice if you are taking active steps to ensure the property does not require a mandatory licence.
+You must apply for a notice if you are taking active steps to ensure the property does not require a mandatory licence.
 For example, reducing the number of tenants to less than five people or removing all tenants and allowing a single family to occupy the property.

-A Temporary Exemption Notice lasts for three months and after expiry, you can apply for one further Temporary Exemption Notice lasting for a further three months.
+A Temporary Exemption Notice lasts for three months and after expiry, you can apply for one further notice lasting for a further three months.

-After this time, if the property still requires a licence, you must submit an HMO licence application without delay.
+After this time, if the property still requires a licence, you must submit a HMO licence application without delay.

 What we need from you